Royal Latin School: School buildings

-Brookfield House: Formerly the boys' boarding house.
-A former hunting lodge that houses the school offices and reception, the school library, conference room, art department, music department and some science and drama laboratories and rooms.

-Rotherfield House: Formerly the girls' boarding house.
-A lodge that houses the Sixth Form classrooms, common room, etc., in addition to the school lecture theatre, school archives, a computer suite and alumni rooms and offices.
+Brookfield House was formerly the boys' boarding house.
+It is a former hunting lodge that houses the school offices and reception, the school library, conference room, art department, music department and some science and drama laboratories and rooms.
+Rotherfield House was formerly the girls' boarding house.
+It houses the sixth form classrooms and common room, as well as the school lecture theatre, school archives, a computer suite and alumni rooms and offices.

-Main Block: Built-in 1963 by Fred Pooley CBE, this houses the school hall, old gymnasium, stage (both indoor and outdoor) and drama department, student reception, school offices, English department, humanities department and the dining room.
+The Main Block, built in 1963 by Fred Pooley, houses the school hall, old gymnasium, stage (both indoor and outdoor) and drama department, student reception, school offices, English department, humanities department and the dining room.
+There is a separate technology block.
+New Block houses the mathematics department, the languages department, the economics and business studies department and some science laboratories.

-Technology Block: Also built-in 1963 by the same architect, this houses the technology department, including cooking rooms, wood and metal workshops and classrooms.

-Former Science Block: Now used by the SCITT for teaching training.

-New Block: This building, built-in 2001, houses the mathematics department, the languages department, the economics and business studies department and some science laboratories.

-Sports Hall: Built-in 2003 on the site of the headmaster's garden outside Brookfield House, this houses the PE department which also use the old gym.
+There is a sports hall and a sports campus.

-Discovery Centre: A 12-classroom building dedicated to the sciences that also contains conference rooms, completed in 2015, as part one of the 600 campaign.
-The building was officially opened on 2 October 2015 by Robert Winston and John Bercow.
+The school's Discovery Centre is a 12-classroom building for sciences that also contains conference rooms.
+The building was opened on 2 October 2015 by Robert Winston and John Bercow.

-The school regularly uses the church of St Peter and St Paul's in Buckingham for its annual carol service and Founder's Day service, which is held on the feast day of St John, the patron saint of the school.
+The school uses the church of St Peter and St Paul's in Buckingham for its annual carol service and Founder's Day service, which is held on the feast day of St John, the patron saint of the school.
 The church is also used for various concerts throughout the year.

-The Chantry Chapel, the school's former chapel, is now owned by the National Trust and is too small to accommodate the entire school, thus necessitating the transfer of all school religious ceremonies to the parish church.
+The Chantry Chapel, the school's former chapel, is now owned by the National Trust and is too small to accommodate the entire school, so all school religious ceremonies take place in the parish church.